Rise to Success: Career Highlights of Gervonta Davis

 August 2018: Mayweather Teases Davis vs. Mares Fight

-In August 2018, Floyd Mayweather teased a potential fight between Gervonta Davis and Abner Mares via social media, with no specific date or venue mentioned at the time.
+In August 2018, Floyd Mayweather teased a potential fight between Gervonta Davis and Abner Mares via social media, but did not mention a date or venue.

 November 2018: Davis Announces Fight Against Abner Mares